MaidenVoyageSoftware/blade-emojis/README.md

 ## Maintainers

-Blade Heroicons is developed and maintained by Blade Developer.
+Blade Emojis is developed and maintained by Maiden Voyage Software.

 ## License

-Blade Heroicons is open-sourced software licensed under [the MIT license](LICENSE.md).
+Blade Emojis is open-sourced software licensed under [the MIT license](LICENSE.md).